Meet Our Management

 In addition, Pat served as the chairman and CEO of Physicians Dialysis, Inc., CEO of Principalcare Inc., President and CEO of ImageAmerica Inc., Co-Founder and president of R.B.
 Diagnostics.
 He began his career working for American Hospital Supply Corporation.

 Pat is actively involved in numerous community efforts and has served on charitable boards throughout his career.
 He is keenly focused on advancing the quality of education and sports activities for economically disadvantaged youth through various family scholarship programs.
-He presently serves on the board of directors of Affiliated Managers Group, Inc. and ChoiceOne Urgent Care, LLC.
+He currently serves on the board of directors of Affiliated Managers Group, Inc., American Renal Associates, and ChoiceOne Urgent Care, LLC.

 Pat holds a bachelor of arts in political science and sociology from the University of Rochester.
 He resides in Beverly Farms, Massachusetts with his wife and three children.